-In order to confirm whether a problem exists, it must be defined.
+In order to confirm the nature of the problem, it must be analyzed.
 This stage includes gathering data that documents the details of a student’s school difficulties.
 Both Deno and others defined school problems as the difference between what is expected and what is occurring.
 This definition is both eloquent and functional because it focuses on how the student’s current performance varies from what all students in the same grade are expected to be able to do.
-It is worth noting the problem definition can highlight the level of urgency related to a problem.
+It is worth noting the the problem analysis can highlight the level of urgency related to a problem.
 Students whose current performance is close to, but below, expectations have less urgent problems than those whose performance is substantially below expectations.

 In response to the problem definition, school teams can develop detailed plans to help the student improve in order to meet grade level expectations.
 Importantly, improvement plans need to take into account the current instruction as well the time and effort needed for the student to catch up to peers.
 Students who are significantly behind will require more resources in order to catch up to grade level.

 This stage involves implementing the plan over a period of time.
 There are many details and logistics required in order to make sure that plans are implemented correctly.
 In addition, it is important to have a way to confirm implementation accuracy.
 This is the most labor-intensive stage but also the one that will yield the desired results.